-It may not be as eye-catching as other crossovers, but the Pilot's boxlike shape makes for a supremely practical interior with loads of real estate.
-A generous 18 cubic feet of cargo space are available behind the third row of seats, a figure that swells to 47.7 with the third row folded and 87 cubic feet if the second row gets folded, too.
+The Pilot's large dimensions make for a supremely practical interior with loads of real estate.
+A generous 18.5 cubic feet of cargo space are available behind the third row of seats, a figure that swells to 55.9 cubes with the third row folded and 109 cubic feet if the second row gets folded, too.

 If carrying passengers rather than cargo is the task, the spacious second row slides forward for increased ease of access to the third row, which supplies enough knee room for an above-average-sized adult male to fit comfortably.
 Total capacity across all three rows is eight passengers, and the second and third rows are 60/40 split folding to facilitate a mix of people and gear.

-Though its handling is best described as laid-back, the Pilot does score points for segment-best V6 fuel efficiency of 18/25 mpg for the FWD model and 17/24 mpg when equipped with AWD.
-The 3.5-liter produces 250 horsepower along with 253 lb-ft of torque and pairs with an outdated five-speed automatic transmission comes standard on LX, EX, and EX-L models, while Touring and Elite trims benefit from a fuel-saving push-button nine-speed gearbox.
+Though its handling is best described as laid-back, the Pilot does score points for impressive V6 fuel efficiency of 20/23 mpg for the front-wheel drive model and 19/22 mpg when equipped with all-wheel drive.
+The 3.5-liter produces 280 horsepower at 6,000 rpm and 262 lb-ft of torque at 4,700 rpm.
+A six-speed automatic transmission comes standard on LX, EX, and EX-L models, while Touring and Elite trims benefit from a fuel-saving push-button nine-speed gearbox.

 Trim Level Breakdown

-The Pilot protects its occupants with three-row side curtain airbags with a rollover sensor, driver's and front passenger's side airbags, active front seat head restraints and anti-lock brakes with electronic brake distribution and brake assist.
-Vehicle Stability Assist, Honda speak for electronic stability control, is standard on all models.
+The Pilot protects its occupants with front, front side and three-row curtain airbags, active front seat head restraints and anti-lock brakes with electronic brake distribution and brake assist.
+Vehicle Stability Assist, Honda-speak for electronic stability control, is standard on all models.